 We can also specify instructions inside a Dockefile to create a Python environment and run a Python script or application inside it.
 Let’s try to create a Dockerfile first.

 FROM python:latest WORKDIR /usr/src/app COPY . .
 RUN apt-get update CMD ["test.py"] ENTRYPOINT ["python3"]

-In the above Dockerfile, we have first used the FROM instruction to pull a Python image with the latest tag from the official Docker registry.
-Then, we have used the WORKDIR instruction to set a default working directory.
+In the above Dockerfile, we first used the FROM instruction to pull a Python image with the latest tag from the official Docker registry.
+Then, we used the WORKDIR instruction to set a default working directory.

 Finally, we have used the CMD and ENTRYPOINT instructions to tell the daemon to run the Python script called test.py using the Python3 command when the container is started.
 Our directory structure is -

 Let’s use the Docker build command to build our Docker image.

 Here, we have used the -t option to specify a tag for the image.
 In the end, we have used a dot to tell the daemon that the current directory is the build context that contains the Dockerfile.

 Now, let’s verify whether the image has been built or not by listing all the images.